zzzprojects/docs/entityframework.net/pages/querying-data/lazy-loading.md

 In Lazy loading, an entity or collection of entities is automatically loaded from the database when a property referring to that entity/entities is accessed for the first time.

- - Lazy loading means delaying the loading of related data until you specifically request for it.
+ - Lazy loading means delaying the loading of related data until you specifically request it.
  - The related data is transparently loaded from the database when the navigation property is accessed.
  - It is enabled by default in Entity Framework, and you don't need to do anything.

 In the following example, the 'Author' entity contains the collection of `Books`.
-The context first loads the author entity data from the database, and then it will load the collection of books when we access the `Books` navigational property.
+The context first loads the author entity data from the database, and then it will load the collection of books when we access the `Books` navigation property.

 ```csharp
 using (var context = new BookStore())